KianGentry/EYN-DOS/README.md

 "eyndir" = Changes the directory to the directory where EYN-DOS was originally ran from.
 Simple, but handy.

 "pip" = Quite self-explanatory to someone familiar with Python.
 This command provides a dedicated way to use pip (Python's package manager) through EYN-DOS.

+"tr" = Changes your directory to your host operating-system's root directory ('C:\' on Windows, '/' on Linux).

+"rr" = Takes you to your host operating-system's home directory ('C:\Users\user' on Windows, '/home/user' on Linux).

 ---